jamisoncozart/Using-the-GitHub-API-Tutorial/README.md

   })
 })
 ```
 If you look at our index.html page in your browser, you will now see that the github repository information for your top repository (sorted by stars) is displayed in the HTML for our project panel!
+You can read more on `$(document).ready()` [here](https://learn.jquery.com/using-jquery-core/document-ready/).

 The last step of the process is retrieving data to place in the 'Languages Used:' section of our project panel.
 If you look back through the JSON object response the GitHub API sent back to us, you will not find any data on the specific languages we used, but instead a `languages_url:` link.
 They can't make it _that_ easy right?
 In reality, the JSON object contains tons of GitHub API urls, which can all be accessed by using more GitHub API requests.

 ## __Making nested requests__
 <hr>

-Intro
 To retrieve our project _languages used_, lets write a new request specifically to the URL we found in our JSON object:
 ```javascript
 $.get("https://api.github.com/repos/jamisoncozart/address-book/languages", function(languageData) {